kyma-project/kyma/README.md

 6. Test your changes.

 When you finish, run unit and acceptance tests to verify your changes.
 For the unit tests, follow the instructions specified in the main `README.md` document of the given project.
 To run the acceptance tests, go to the `tests` directory for details.

-7. Update the relevant documentation.

-> **NOTE:** Successful unit and acceptance tests, and the documentation update are required to open a pull request.

-7. Submit a pull request with your changes in code and wait for the owners' review and approval.
-8. When you receive the required approvals, create another pull request to update the image version and any configuration changes in relevant Kyma charts.